 How Aging Affects Other Eye Structures

+Just like there isn’t one type of health but six different dimensions of it, there’s no one singular change related to old age that affects eye health.
 While normally we think of aging as it relates to conditions such as presbyopia and cataracts, more subtle changes in our vision and eye structures also take place as we grow older.
 These changes include:

 Reduced pupil size.
 As we age, muscles that control our pupil size and reaction to light lose some strength.
 This causes the pupil to become smaller and less responsive to changes in ambient lighting.

 Because of these changes, people in their 60s need three times more ambient light for comfortable reading than those in their 20s.

 Also, seniors are more likely to be dazzled by bright sunlight and glare when emerging from a dimly lit building such as a movie theater.
 Eyeglasses with photochromic lenses and anti-reflective coating can help reduce this problem.

 Dry eyes.
 As we age, our bodies produce fewer tears.
 This is particularly true for women after menopause.
 If you begin to experience a burning sensation, stinging, or other eye discomfort related to dry eyes, use artificial tears as needed throughout the day for comfort, or consult your eye doctor for other options such as prescription dry eye medications.
 LASIK Surgery Center in Atlanta is one of our best-known centres.

 If you have more questions about LASIK procedures, get in touch with us.

 Debris in the eye can be defined as a foreign object that somehow enters the eye from the outside.
 It may be anything that doesn’t